DeFiCh/defichain.com/content/media.en.md

 ---
 title: Media
 type: media
-long_title: DeFi Blockchain and DFI Token in the news and media.
+long_title: DeFiChain and DFI Token in the news and media.
 cta_to: Read
 menu:
   main: